Genymobile/scrcpy/README.md

 `RCtrl` is the right `Ctrl` key (the left `Ctrl` key is forwarded to the device).

+On macOS, `Cmd` also works (for shortcuts which are not already captured by the system).

  | Action                                      |   Shortcut
  | ------------------------------------------- |:-----------------------------
  | Switch fullscreen mode                      | `RCtrl`+`f`